smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

             await meeting.sendKeys(Key.ENTER); // Press ENTER to enter in the room }

-La variable **stepInfo** est le contexte de l'etape (= this).
+The variable **stepInfo** is a reference to the Step object (= this).
-Les fonctions utilisees sur le bouton sont disponibles ici: [Selenium-webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/)
+To interact with a HTML element, for example the button or the text input, we're using the selenium-webdriver API.
+The full API doc can be found here: [Selenium-webdriver](https://seleniumhq.github.io/selenium/docs/api/javascript/module/selenium-webdriver/)

 Pour observer le resultat on pourra ajouter:
 `const {TestUtils} = require('kite-common');` au debut du fichier.
 &
-`await TestUtils.waitAround(10000);` a la fin de la fonction enterRoom().
+`await TestUtils.waitAround(10000);` a la fin de la fonction enterRoom(). ==> This should change to explicit wait (wait for some element on the next page to be visible)

 On obtient ainsi: